Catalog -> Vegetable dishes -> Vegetables

 Pumpkins are generally safe to consume and are not known to pose significant health risks for most people.
 However, in rare cases, some individuals may experience allergic reactions to pumpkin.
 Additionally, people with certain health conditions, such as kidney stones, may need to moderate their intake of foods high in oxalates, including pumpkin seeds.

-How much PUMPKIN to eat per day?
+How much pumpkin to eat per day?

 A typical serving size for pumpkin is about 1 cup of cooked pumpkin, which provides about 49 calories.
 Including this amount in your daily diet can contribute to your overall fruit and vegetable intake, providing essential nutrients such as fiber, vitamin C, and potassium.